aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

 # Interactive fine-tuning of Foundation Models with Amazon SageMaker Training using @remote decorator

+### Important: The scope of these notebook examples is to showcase interactive experience with SageMaker AI capabilities and @remote decorator, for Small/Large Language Models fine-tuning by using different distribution techniques, such as FSDP, and DDP.

 In this example we will go through the steps required for interactively fine-tuning foundation models on Amazon SageMaker AI by using @remote decorator for executing Training jobs.

 You can run this repository from Amazon SageMaker Studio or from your local IDE.

-The scope of these notebook examples is to showcase interactive experience with SageMaker AI capabilities, and @remote decorator, for Small/Large Language Models fine-tuning by using different distribution techniques, such as FSDP, and DDP.

 For additional information, take a look at the AWS Blog [Fine-tune Falcon 7B and other LLMs on Amazon SageMaker with @remote decorator](https://aws.amazon.com/blogs/machine-learning/fine-tune-falcon-7b-and-other-llms-on-amazon-sagemaker-with-remote-decorator/)

 ## Prerequistes

 The notebooks are currently using the latest [PyTorch](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) Training Container available for the region `us-east-1`.
 If you are running the notebooks in a different region, make sure to update the *ImageUri* in the file [config.yaml](./config.yaml).